|Main Subject Pages|

 Return to the top of this page.

 Purple, amethyst and red are uncommon colors in bottles but show up with enough frequency to warrant mention.
-This group of purple to reddish colors were usually a result of glass that was colorized with nickel or manganese oxides (Tooley 1953) with true red usually a result of the use of oxide of gold (Hunter 1950).
+This group of purple to reddish colors were usually a result of glass that was colorized with nickel or manganese oxides and sometimes selenium (Tooley 1953) with true red usually a result of the use of oxide of gold (Hunter 1950).
 As noted in the colorless glass description above, small amounts of manganese dioxide was used as a decolorizer to offset the iron impurities present in virtually all sands.
 This colorless glass will variably turn amethyst upon long term exposure to sunlight.
 With larger concentrations of these substances in the glass batch amethyst to purple glass is purposefully created (Jones & Sullivan 1989).

 Because of this color's variability (and popularity with collectors) it is not surprising that there are numerous names for subtle differences in this color theme.
 They include descriptive words based on real reddish substances like claret, burgundy, red wine, or if tending towards amber, puce which according to Webster's Unabridged Dictionary (1996) is a "dark purplish brown to dark red."
 The difference between purple and amethyst is subtle, though amethyst is often a "pinker" color than purple.
 True red colored utilitarian bottles are very unusual and usually referred to as ruby red.